The Inpui (Kabui)Naga

 Religion

 The advent of Christianity in the first half of the 20th century change both the sociocultural and physical landscape of the Inpuis.
 It has deeply affected and also shaped the Inpui Naga society- culturally and politically.
-Christianity is one factor that had led to the shunning of old traditional ways of life and embracing the modern world.
+Christianity is one factor that led to the shunning of old traditional ways of life and embracing the modern world.
 This has perhaps given a new outlook and has shaped the Inpuis society.
 The majority of the Inpui Christians profess Protestantism particularly Baptist which is due to the work of American Baptist Mid Mission led by William Pettigrew.
-Though few practice Roman Catholic, Seven Day, and other denominations.
+Though some practice Roman Catholic, Seven Day, and other denominations.

 Haochong Young boys in traditional attires@Isaac Inkah